 You might want to think twice before pouring butter on that bowl of popcorn.

-A study published in PLOS ONE late last month concluded that butter has no or little impact on whether a person develops heart disease or diabetes.
+A study published in late last month concluded that butter has no or little impact on whether a person develops heart disease or diabetes.

 Headlines followed that proclaimed, “Butter is Back.”

 However, a trio of nutrition experts interviewed by Healthline cautioned that although butter and other saturated fats might not be as unhealthy as previously believed, they still pose health concerns for people who eat too much of them.

 Unsaturated fats such as vegetable oils, fish, and some nuts, as well as a balanced diet and exercise, are still preferable, they said.